phdonn/LoL-Match-Prediction/README.md

 |        0 |       -1511.96 |
 |        1 |        1511.96 |

-### Baseline Model Performance:
-Accuracy: 0.7556187869183115

-Classification Report:
-              precision    recall  f1-score   support

-           0       0.76      0.75      0.75     13882
-           1       0.75      0.76      0.76     13882

-    accuracy                           0.76     27764
-   macro avg       0.76      0.76      0.76     27764
-weighted avg       0.76      0.76      0.76     27764

-The results demonstrate the effectiveness of using gold difference at 25 minutes (golddiffat25) as a critical predictor for match outcomes.
-From the confusion matrix, the model accurately classifies a significant number of matches, with 10,417 True Negatives (correctly predicted losses) and 10,562 True Positives (correctly predicted wins).
-However, there are also 3,465 False Positives and 3,320 False Negatives, indicating areas for improvement in misclassification.
  The grouped statistics further emphasize the strong correlation between gold difference and match results: losing teams average a gold difference of -1511.96, while winning teams average a positive difference of 1511.96.
 This substantial separation suggests that teams leading in gold at 25 minutes are significantly more likely to win.
 These findings validate the inclusion of golddiffat25 as a key feature in the predictive model, highlighting its importance in capturing the dynamics of match outcomes.

+### Baseline Model Performance:

 ## Features in the Model
 The model uses the following features: